department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/research-plan.md

 We will split this study into two cohorts:

-- Cohort 1 (10-15 participants): Caregivers recently enrolled in the caregiver program (as recent as possible), with or without their Veteran pair
+- **Cohort 1 (14 participants): Caregivers recently enrolled in the caregiver program (as recent as possible), with or without their Veteran pair, and people who selected they are in a caregiver role but may not be legally enrolled in the program**

-	- We'll ask for approximate date of caregiver enrollment in the screener questions to narrow it down to the newest caregivers and to show the breakdown in reporting afterwards.
-- Cohort 2 (10-15 participants): Veterans with a disability rating of over 70% who need some assistance to complete daily activities and/or need someone to live with them for help.
-We will require at least two completed sessions with assistive tech users for cohort 2.
+- **Cohort 2 (7 participants): Veterans with a disability rating of over 70% who need some assistance to complete daily activities and/or need someone to live with them for help.** We will require at least two completed sessions with assistive tech users for cohort 2.

 Since we have restrictive criteria for this study and a limited pool of caregivers and severely disabled Veterans to recruit, we'll request that Perigean gather participants who meet the primary criteria first and then aim for maximum variability in all other recruiting factors within the group of applicants who qualify for the study.

 ### Recruitment criteria
 Total participants: 20-30

-Cohort 1: 15-20 participants (minimum of 10, maximum of 15 if Perigean is able to recruit that many particiants meeting our criteria)
+Cohort 1: 14 participants

-Cohort 2: 5-10 participants
+Cohort 2: 7 participants

 **Primary criteria (must-haves)**

 **Cohort 1: Caregivers (15-20 participants)**
 - Must identify role as "caregiver"
 - We'd mainly like to recruit newer caregivers (enrolled in the past year or so) so we'd like Perigean to gather dates of caregiver enrollment and choose the newest caregivers they get responses from.
-- We'd like to hear from anyone who has selected "caregiver" as their role but want to talk to at least 10 participants who specify that they are enrolled as a caregiver in the Program of Comprehensive Assistance for Family Caregivers (PCAFC).
+- We'd like to hear from anyone who has selected "caregiver" as their role but want to talk to **at least 7** participants who specify that they are enrolled as a caregiver in the Program of Comprehensive Assistance for Family Caregivers (PCAFC).
 The rest of the participants can be a mix of yes or no to that screener question.
 - We'd like to have some pairs of caregiver + Veteran in the study, but it's not a requirement to qualify for the study.

-Screener questions:
+Cohort 1 Screener questions:
 1. "Are you enrolled as a caregiver in the Program of Comprehensive Assistance for Family Caregivers (PCAFC)?"
-(Recruit at least 10)
+(Recruit at least 7)
 2. If yes, ask the following question:
 	- "Approximately when did you enroll in the VA caregiver program?"
 (Date picker with month and year) **Please choose the most recently appointed caregivers according to responses from this question.**
 3. Are you willing and able to join the session with the Veteran who you are a caregiver for? (yes/no response) **This isn't a requirement to qualify but a nice-to-have.**

-**Cohort 2: Veterans with high disability ratings who need some assistance from others (5-10 participants)**
+**Cohort 2: Veterans with high disability ratings who need some assistance from others (7 participants)**
 - Must identify role as "Veteran"
 - Must have a disability rating of 70% or higher AND must require some assistance from others to complete daily activities
-- Recruit four assistive tech users - at least two AT sessions are needed for this study to be complete
+- Recruit four assistive tech users - **at least two completed AT sessions** are needed for this study to be complete

-Screener questions:
+Cohort 2 Screener questions:
 1. "Does your disability require you to need help or assistance from someone else to complete daily activities?"
 (Answer should be yes to qualify for cohort 2.)
 2. "Do you need to use screen reader technology to use the internet, such as VoiceOver on an iPhone, TalkBack on an Android device, or JAWS on a computer?" (answer should be yes to qualify as an assistive tech user for cohort 2.)
 	- If yes, ask the following question as well: "Please list the name of the screen reader technology you will use during the session."
-(Free text field for response) This doesn't qualify or disqualify and is meant for researchers' awareness and to encourage people to join using the assistive technology they reported in the screener.
+(Free text field for response) If the user mentions a browser extension such as Real Aloud, this disqualifies them from being recruited as a screen reader user.

 **Secondary criteria (nice-to-haves)**